DarrielleEvans/D5/README.md

   - Test: The testing stage installs and utilizes Pytest to run tests on the application.
 This stage tests if the homepage loads correctly       by expecting and checking for a 200 response code.
   - Deploy: This stage uses SSH to deploy the application on a remote server.
   - Remind: This stage alerts the engineer that the application should be live on the remote server.
-- Jenkinsv2 has the following stages:
+- Jenkinsfilev2 has the following stages:
-  -
+  - Clean: This stage executes the pkill script, which terminates the Gunicorn process.
+This step is crucial for ensuring a smooth deployment of new code by preventing conflicts between different application versions.
+  - Deploy: This stage uses SSH to deploy the new version of the application on a remote server.
 # Additional Supporting Tools
 # Troubleshooting
 - When running Terraform apply to create the infrastructure, I tried to change the CIDR block IP ranges.
 Due to the vpc's dependencies, I could not apply the changes.
 I had to delete the dependencies by running Terraform destroy, then rerun Terraform plan and Terraform apply.